Skip to content

 From the Cal.com discovery booking: your name, email, the selected time slot, your time zone, and any voluntary notes you add.
 From ongoing communications: the metadata of our email and WhatsApp exchanges (sender, recipient, date, subject), kept strictly for continuity of service.

-Each processing activity is grounded in a specific lawful basis under both Article 6 GDPR and Articles 4 and 5 of the UAE PDPL.
-We rely on your consent — informed, specific, freely-given and unambiguous (GDPR Art.
-6.1.a; PDPL Art.
-5 and Art.
-6) — for the contact form, for the optional newsletter, and for loading non-essential third-party widgets such as the Cal.com booking iframe.
+Each processing activity is grounded in a specific lawful basis under Article 6 GDPR and the corresponding lawful-basis provisions of the UAE PDPL.
+We rely on your consent (informed, specific, freely-given and unambiguous, per GDPR Art.
+6.1.a and Art.
+7) for the contact form, for the optional newsletter, and for loading non-essential third-party widgets such as the Cal.com booking iframe.

 We rely on the performance of a contract or pre-contractual measures (GDPR Art.
-6.1.b; PDPL Art.
-5) to schedule and deliver coaching and counseling sessions.
+6.1.b) to schedule and deliver coaching and counseling sessions.
 We rely on our legitimate interest (GDPR Art.
-6.1.f; PDPL Art.
-5) to respond to inquiries you initiate, to prevent abuse of the contact form and to keep the site secure.
+6.1.f) to respond to inquiries you initiate, to prevent abuse of the contact form and to keep the site secure.
 We rely on legal obligation (GDPR Art.
-6.1.c) where Italian tax and accounting rules require us to retain invoicing records.
+6.1.c) where invoicing and accounting rules require us to retain records.

 Where you share sensitive information during a session, processing is based on your explicit consent (GDPR Art.
-9.2.a; PDPL Art.
-5) for the strict purpose of providing the service you requested.
-Under PDPL Art.
-6 you may withdraw your consent at any time, as easily as you granted it.
+9.2.a) for the strict purpose of providing the service you requested.
+Under both GDPR Art.
+7 and the UAE PDPL, you may withdraw your consent at any time, as easily as you granted it.

 We work with a short list of carefully chosen processors, each bound by a Data Processing Agreement under Art.
 28 GDPR and by equivalent contractual safeguards aligned with the UAE PDPL.